ga-wdi-boston/node-http-async-08/README.md

 ## Objectives
 - Use the `http` Node module to create an HTTP client and make requests.
 - Use the `http` Node module to create an HTTP server and set up routing and control for the handling of requests.
-- Use the `async` module in conjunction with `http` to set up series, parallel, and waterfall processes.
+- Use the `async` module in conjunction with `http` to set up series and parallel processes.

 ## Prerequisites
 - Using `require` to load Node modules.